by-jp/www.byjp.me/content/photos/instagram/uhyphf372idvjkro7v52v3jkui/index.md

 - imported
 - from-instagram
 ---
 On my way to first day at work in India.
-In a tuktuk\!
+In a tuktuk!